marcolax22/hello-marco/content/about.md

 weight = 10
 +++

 Hi!
 I am Marco Lax and I am a Social Data Scientist focusing on Data Engineering and Data Science to make use of data and support people to use data in a helpful way.
-Studying Political Science in my Bachelor degree and Social Data Science in my master degree helps me to think about data in a perspective of how to make use to gain insights and relate data to different fields.

-Within my studies I gaines expertise in Natural Language Processing, Data Modeling, Data Pipelines and taking ownership of research projects.

-I worked besides my bachelors and masters degree as a Data Scienctist and Enginner in different Start Up companies.
-First at [KNIME](https://www.knime.com) as a Data Anaylst and afterwards at [Again ApS](https://again.bio) as a Data Scientist and Engineer.

-At [CorrelAid](https://correlaid.org/en/) I supported the association as Head of Finances and within the board ...

-My skill set and tools is focused on:

-**Programming & Data Analysis:**
-- Languages: Python, R, SQL
-- Web Basics: HTML, JavaScript

-**Data Engineering & Pipelines:**
-- ETL / ELT Tools: dbt, KNIME
-- Cloud & Storage Platforms: Amazon S3, Digital Ocean
-- Version Control: Git

-**Data Visualization & Dashboards**
-- Interactive Dashboards: Shiny, Streamlit
-- BI & Reporting Tools: Power BI, Metabase, Excel

-**Project & Workflow Management**
-- Documentation & Collaboration: Confluence, Jira
+I got into Data Science first through the introduction of the statistics lecture in my first semester at university.
+Using R to analyse and look at data points fascinated me and opened up a new world beyond the theoretical assumptions of political theory.
+I decided to look more into the possibilities of data and started an internship at [KNIME](https://www.knime.com) as a Data Analyst after teaching myself R, Python and SQL.
+At KNIME I was able to learn a lot about data pipelines and stayed after my internship as a working student until the end of my bachelors degree.

+During my studies, I also became involved with [CorrelAid](https://correlaid.org/en/) to help mission-driven organisations increase their impact through data science.
+From 2021, I supported CorrelAid as part of the board, initially supporting community events and later taking on the role of Head of Finances.
+During this time, CorrelAid grew from four to thirteen employees, and we were able to establish the association within Germany with the help of many volunteers.
+I am currently active in the Statutory Committee, helping to develop the association further.

+After studying Political Science in my Bachelor degree in Constance I decided to move to Copenhagen and study Social Data Science in my master degree.
+Within my master degree I gained expertise in Natural Language Processing, Data Modeling, Data Pipelines and taking ownership of research projects.
+At [Again ApS](https://again.bio) I worked as a Data Scientist and Engineer.
+Helping the start up the analyse their data from the lab, as they want to develop novel biocatalysts that manufacture critical products from industrial waste gases such as CO₂.
+Our tools integrated over 10,000 hours of operational data.
+The bio-software platform enabled the development of novel technologies for heavy industry.

+Some of the work and projects can be seen at an inteview of [Karla Magazin](https://karla-magazin.de/wissen-verstehen/es-sollte-verstaendlich-sein-aber-es-wird-nicht-immer-vollstaendig-sein), the [KNIME Blog](https://www.knime.com/blog/how-a-social-scientist-investigated-global-emissions), and the [CorrelAid Blog](https://correlaid.org/en/blog/our-year-2024).

+Get in touch via Mail, GitHub or LinkedIn.